zaphosting/docs/docs/eco-whitelist.md

 ---
 id: eco-whitelist
-title: "ECO: Activate Whitelist"
+title: "ECO: Whitelist"
-description: "Discover how to secure your server by managing player access with ECO's whitelist feature → Learn more now"
+description: "Information about how to whitelist your ECO server from ZAP-Hosting - ZAP-Hosting.com Documentation
 sidebar_label: Whitelist
 services:
   - gameserver